dczarnota/word_scramble_game/README.md

 # Word Scramble Game

+Play the Word Scramble Game [here](http://word-scramble-game-2015.herokuapp.com/).

 Unscramble a random 4-6 letter word.
 Words are randomly retrieved from the [Wordnik API](http://developer.wordnik.com/).

-Front-end built with AngularJS.
+Front-end built with AngularJS and deployed on Heroku.

 ## Getting Started